wedeling/EasySurrogate/tutorials/L96_ANN/L96_ANN.md

                 batch_size=512)
 ```

 The `train` method should be supplied with a list of (different) input features, and an array of target data points, in this case an array of `nx18` subgrid-scale data points.
 Here, `n` is the number of training points.
 If `test_frac > 0` as above, the specified fraction of the data is withheld as a test set, lowering the value of `n`.
 Various aspects of the feed-forward neural network are defined here as well, such as the number of layers, the number of neurons per layers, the type of activation function and the minibatch size used in stochastic gradient descent.
-Other activation options are `tanh`, `hard_tan` and `relu`.
+Activation options are `tanh` (Default), `hard_tan`, `relu` and `leaky_relu`.

 Once the surrogate is trained, it is saved and added to the campaign via